-The program collaborates closely with the University of Florida Proton Therapy Institute, one of nine centers in the country.
+The program collaborates closely with the UF Health Proton Therapy Institute, one of nine centers in the country.
 The Pediatric Sarcoma Center at the University of Florida is uniquely capable of providing world class, forward leaning care for children and young adults with sarcoma.

 We work with children and young adults during all stages of illness, from the time of diagnosis, through all phases of treatment and follow-up care.
 Our care also encompasses patients who may have a tumor return after treatment ,and those whose treatment and tumor affect their daily function or lifestyle.
 We treat patients diagnosed with both common and rare bone and soft tissue sarcomas.